litestar-org/litestar/docs/usage/9-guards.md

 # Guards

-Guards are callables that receive two arguments - `request`, which is the Request instance, and `route_handler`, which is a copy of the `RouteHandler` model.
+Guards are callables that receive two arguments - `request`, which is the Request instance, and `route_handler`, which is a copy of the `BaseRouteHandler` model.
 Their role is to `authorize` the request by verifying that the request is allowed to reach the endpoint handler in question.
 If verification fails, the guard should raise an HTTPException, usually a `NotAuthorizedException` with a `status_code` of 401.